Dhruv2676/Image-Compressor/README.md

   - Open A Command Prompt/Terminal In This Program's Directory.
   - Then Run The Command `pip install -r requirements.txt` In The Prompt/Terminal.

-- It Will Ask You For A Username And Password.
-You Are To Enter Only This Or Else You Wouldn't Be Able To Use The Program:
+- After Starting The Program, It Will Ask You To Enter The Source And Destination Folder's Path.
+Enter The Details Following The Rules Stated In [#Folder-Path-Syntax](#folder-path-syntax).
-  - Username: ***Dhruv_2676***
-  - Password: ***My_Program***
 - After Entering The Correct Information You Will Be Asked If You Want To Clear The Records.
 If You Want To Start From The First On A Directory Then Press `y` And Continue.
 - Then It Will Ask You If You Want To Continue With The Program.
 If You Just Wanted To Clear The Records And Leave Then Press `n` Or Else Press `y` and Continue.
-- After Pressing `y` On The Above Prompt The Program Will Start Running And Printing Some Information On The Screen About Which File It Is Converting And The Size Of The File After Getting Converted In Neat Columns.
+- After Pressing `y` On The Above Prompt The Program Will Start Running And Printing Some Information On The Screen:
+  - The Name Of The File Getting Converted.
+  - The Original Size Of The Image.
+  - The Size Of The Image After Compression.
+- After Completing With The Files, It Will Print The Compression Rate Of The Above Compressed Images.
-- Then Atlast It Will Print `Done` With The Path Of The *Destination*.
+- Then Atlast It Will Print `Done` With The Path Of The *Destination* Folder.